Sign up to receive election email updates.

 Everyone applying to register to vote is asked to choose if they wish to have their details excluded from the open register.

-If you wish to have your details excluded from the open register, email your request to firstname.lastname@example.org with your name and address.
+If you wish to have your details excluded from or added to the open register, complete the online form.

 Who is eligible to vote